-This time of year, my inbox gets flooded with questions from fans about breakouts, rough texture and flakiness.
+This time of year, our inbox gets flooded with questions from fans about breakouts, rough texture and flakiness.
 The single thing they all have in common?
 The weather!
 Fall is here.
 And Fall means a switch to colder temperatures and drier air.
 Moisture gets pulled from the skin, leaving it weak and dehydrated so problems like irritation, dehydration, and breakouts can increase.
 Your skin care routine needs to adapt!
-Follow my season-shifting skin care tips below for an easy transition into cooler temps.
+Follow our season-shifting skin care tips below for an easy transition into cooler temps.

 DO: Switch up your cleanser